-Main Mod No. Page Para/Policy Number Proposed Modification (deleted text has strikethrough; new text is underlined) Policy DC3 Landscape and Settlement Setting Amend policy wording as follows: The Council will protect and, where possible, enhance local landscape and the setting of settlements in the Staffordshire Moorlands by: Resisting development which would lead to prominent intrusion into the countryside or have an adverse impact of significance to the character of the countryside a significant adverse impact on the character of the countryside or the setting of a settlement or important views into and out of the settlement as identified in the Landscape and Settlement Character evidence; Supporting development which respects and enhances local landscape character and which reinforces and enhances the setting of the settlement as identified in the Landscape and Settlement Character evidence; Supporting developments which maintains conserve or enhance the biodiversity qualities of any natural or man-made features within the landscape, such as trees, woodlands, hedgerows, walls, watercourses or ponds; Supporting identification and implementation of natural flood management measures that will contribute towards delivering a reduction in local and catchment-wide flood risk and impacts of climate change and other multiple benefits; (Re-number parts 5 and 6 of the policy to reflect this deletion.)
-Supporting opportunities to positively manage the landscape and use sustainable building techniques and materials which are sympathetic to the landscape; Recognising and conserving the special quality of the landscape in the Peak District National Park, and Ensuring that development does not adversely affect the wider setting of the Peak District National Park.
+Main Mod No. Pag e Para/Policy Number Proposed Modification (deleted text has strikethrough, new text is underlined) Reason INO.
+Policy DC3 Landscape and Settlement Setting Amend policy wording as follows: The Council will protect and, where possible, enhance local landscape and the setting of settlements in the Staffordshire Moorlands by: 1.
+Resisting development which would lead to prominent intrusion into the countryside or have an adverse impact of significance to the character of the countryside or the settling of a settlement or important views into and out of the settlement as identified in the Landscape and Settlement Character evidence; 2.
+Supporting development which respects and enhances local landscape character and which reinforces and enhances the setting of the settlement as identified in the Landscape and Settlement Character evidence; 3.
+Supporting developments which maintains conserve or enhance the biodiversity qualities of any natural or man-made features within the landscape, such as trees, woodlands, hedgerows, walls, watercourses or ponds; 4.
+Supporting identification and implementation of natural flood management measures that will contribute towards delivering a reduction For clarity (Part 1) and for more positive wording (Part 3) in response to the Inspector's preliminary questions.
+To locate the policy requirement in local and catchment-wide flood risk and impacts of climate change and other multiple benefits; (Re-number parts 5 and 6 of the policy to reflect regarding flood management in a more